nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * `filter`
   * `find`
   * `setrsvp`
 * Only the **latest** command can be undone, if it was successfully executed.

-* Some examples of the `undo` command are:
+Examples:
 * `tag 1 2 t/friends` successfully tagged the guest at index 1 but not the guest at index 2.
-Then `undo` will untag the guest at index 1
+Then `undo` will untag the guest at index 1.
 * `filter s/3 t/friends` followed by `filter s/3` (shows an error message since the filter predicate is already applied).
 Then `undo` will not revert the first filter command `filter s/3 t/friends` since the last command, `filter s/3` was not successfully executed.

-Examples:
-* `tag 7 t/neighbours` is the latest successfully executed
+* `tag 7 t/neighbours` successfully tagged the guest at index 7.
 ![undoCommand1.png](images/undoCommand1.png)
 ![undoCommand2.png](images/undoCommand2.png)